hpssjellis/tedx-feb-2026-educational-duality/README.md

 AI does not create ability.
 It amplifies it.

 The danger is not replacement.
-The danger is divergence—a widening gap driven by missing fundamentals.
+The danger is divergence, a widening gap driven by missing fundamentals.

 ---